jiawangbai/Versatile-Weight-Attack/README.md

 cd single_sample_attack
 python SSA.py --target-class 0 --attack-idx 3676 --lam 100 --k 5
 ```
-You can set "target-class" and "attack-idx" to perform TA-LBF on a specific sample.
+You can set "target-class" and "attack-idx" to perform SSA on a specific sample.

 Running the below command can reproduce our results in attacking the 8-bit quantized ResNet on CIFAR-10 with the parameter searching strategy introduced in the paper.
 ```shell